A Geometric Theory of Surface Elasticity and Anelasticity: Introduction

 \citet{Gurtin1975} formulated a continuum theory of surface elasticity in the setting of finite strains by postulating a set of bulk and surface balance laws.
 In their formulation, material surfaces were assumed to undergo only membrane deformations.
 This theory was later extended to include bending deformation of material surfaces by \citet{SteigmannOgden1999}.
 In recent years there has been a lot of interest in the continuum theory of bodies with elastic surfaces \citep{Steigmann1999FluidFilms,Spaepen2000,Duan2005,Huang2006,Liu2012,JaviliSteinmann2010,Javili2013,Javili2018,Xu2018,Krichen2019,Heyden2022,Tamim2025}.

 The classical Gurtin-Murdoch surface elasticity model is formulated in a coordinate-free manner, but it is developed within a framework that does not fully exploit the existing differential geometry of material surfaces.
-In the present work the theory is written directly in the language of modern differential geometry, which provides a clear and invariant description of all kinematic and kinetic quantities and avoids the need for additional assumptions or analogies.
-This geometric viewpoint also places surface elasticity in its natural setting: a surface with its own material metric.
+In the present work the theory is written directly in the language of modern differential geometry, which provides a clear and invariant description of all kinematic and kinetic quantities and avoids the need for additional assumptions or analogies.\footnote{There is an extensive literature on geometric formulations of three-dimensional elasticity and anelasticity.
+Representative contributions include \citet{DoyleEricksen1956,Noll1967,Wang1968,Wang1974,MaHu1983,Epstein2011GeometricalLanguage,Romano2014,Clayton2014,Sozio2019,SozioYavari2020,Segev2023}, among others.} This geometric viewpoint also places surface elasticity in its natural setting: a surface with its own material metric.
 In this sense, surface elasticity is a special case of surface anelasticity, corresponding to a particular choice of surface material metric.
 Material surfaces in nature are almost always residually stressed, and thus a unified geometric formulation of surface anelasticity is essential.
-Once the surface material metric is identified as the fundamental descriptor of anelastic distortions, the overall structure of the theory becomes identical to that of classical three-dimensional elasticity, and no special constitutive hypotheses are required.
+Once the surface material metric is identified as the fundamental descriptor of anelastic distortions, the overall structure of the theory becomes identical to that of classical three-dimensional elasticity, and no special constitutive hypotheses are required.\footnote{It should be emphasized that the present theory is formulated for material surfaces with purely in-plane elastic and anelastic response.
+No bending effects are included, and no constitutive dependence on curvature or on the second fundamental form is introduced.
+The surface is therefore treated as a membrane-type continuum, and all kinematic and constitutive relations are intrinsic to the surface. }